stt-datacore/website/static/crew/dsc_sarek_young_crew.md

 published: true
 ---

 Great in nearly every area of the game.
 Double collections, an 800+ base, plenty of events between Sarek, Vulcan, and Disco weekends, and strong voyage numbers.
-Even a helpful +9 attack in the arena.
+Even a helpful +9 attack in the arena that's fast enough to supplement almost any crew.